microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-translator.md

   1. Fill out the rest of the form, and click the **Create** button.
   1. You are now subscribed to Microsoft Translator Speech API.
   1. Go to **All Resources** and select the Microsoft Translator you created.
   1. Go to the **Keys** option and copy your subscription key to access the service.
-We will use the that key value in later sections.
+We will use that value in later sections.
 	![get speech key](media/devkit-translator/speech-key.jpg)

 ## Provision Azure services